 The best defense, of course, is to ensure a compliant website.
 But this can be expensive.
 WCAG 2.0 has many specific requirements, and given the breadth of content offered on most websites, compliance will almost always require analysis by a consultant or expert.
 Further, this can be a recurring expense on the balance sheet, as any updates or changes to the website would also require review.

 In a recent letter on this topic, the DOJ suggested that it does not view compliance with every aspect of WCAG 2.0 as required under the ADA.
 Instead, “public accommodations have flexibility in how to comply with the ADA’s general requirements of nondiscrimination and effective communication.”
 Some businesses have used this as an opening to adopt lower cost options, such as offering a phone number to provide the kind of information otherwise available on their websites.
 The effectiveness of these alternatives is yet to be determined.
 At the moment, and until Congress acts, businesses seeking to minimize litigation risk should ensure compliance with WCAG 2.0, or at least work towards that goal.

 Like their predecessor “testers,” plaintiffs who file these website claims tend to be repeat or serial filers.
 As opposed to their predecessors, however, they do not have to actually visit the company facility (or even leave their house).
 They can instead access the company’s website from wherever they are, often accompanied by an expert who can document any problems with the website.
 Consequently, these cases are often “ready-to-roll” upon filing.
 Given this, it is best to address any such claims promptly with the benefit of counsel familiar with these issues.

 Henderson Franklin and its team of employment attorneys stand ready to assist clients facing this new wave of ADA litigation.
-If you have any questions or concerns, please feel free to contact me at email@example.com or by phone at 239-344-1237.
+If you have any questions or concerns, please feel free to contact us by phone at 239-344-1100.